NERC-CEH/datalab/docs/src/support/README.md

 There are a few key differences to know about working within DataLabs that it is useful to know about

-The main one is concerning how packages are installed and persisted.
+The main one concerns how packages are installed and persisted.
 Within DataLabs your runtime environment (i.e Python & R packages) must be stored alongside the code, practically this means using tools such as [Conda environments](../tutorials/conda_environments.md) or [Packrat](../r-libs/packrat.md).